lucy19h/w3s7y.github.io/_posts/2017-06-29-ansible-variables.md

 which we can easily add site-wide, environment-specific and all the way down to individual groups of hosts.
 We can also specify individual host variables (if needed) using the standard host_vars folder (not described here as its standard) Ansible fanfare.
-I know an entire blog on the management of variables id probably overkill and if anyone is left reading this, I commend you!
+I know an entire blog on the management of variables is probably overkill and if anyone is left reading this, I commend you!
 But this is more for my own records as I will doubtless be repeating this pattern in my own Ansible repositories and projects.
 As always any errors I have made or comments just come find me on twitter.